ome/omero-documentation/contributing/ansible-development.rst

 Source code
 -----------

-The source code of a Java library should be maintained under version control using Git_ and hosted on GitHub_ under the `openmicroscopy <http://github.com/openmicroscopy/>`__ organization.
+The source code of an Ansible role should be maintained under version control using Git_ and hosted on GitHub_ under the `openmicroscopy <http://github.com/openmicroscopy/>`__ organization.
-Git repositories should be named as `ansible-role-<ROLE_NAME>`.
-Each directory layout should minimally follow the standard
+The Git repositories should be named as `ansible-role-<ROLENAME>`.
+Note that for role name composed of multiple words, setting the `role_name` in :file:`meta/main.yml` will update hyphens as underscores during import into Galaxy.

+Each directory
+layout should minimally follow the standard
 `Ansible role layout <https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#role-directory-structure>`_ including other files and folders for testing and deployment.
 A typical role structure is shown below::